Public Service Broadcasters & State Aid

 In light of these mounting pressures, the European Commission’s Competition Directorate General is investigating a number of complaints about the funding of public broadcasters in a variety of European Member States.

 This CERRE Executive Seminar will bring together key stakeholders from all sides of the debate – public and private broadcasters, regulators, policy-makers and independent experts – for a frank discussion of the achievements and failures of state aid regulation to date, and to debate what factors should play a role in assessing state aid to public broadcasters in future.

 This event is reserved for CERRE members' representatives and a limited number of non-members.

 Setting the Scene: European state aid control and public service broadcasting

-Panel Discussion 2 - Looking ahead: how future-proof is the state aid assessment procedure?
+Panel 2 - Looking ahead: how future-proof is the state aid assessment procedure?

 Conslusions & Closing Remarks

 Vice President, Governmental Affairs EMEA,